 As for getting around, D.C. is very walkable but there are certainly areas mentioned below that would make sense to drive to.
 The various day trips and areas, like Mount Vernon, might be worth the effort to have a car.
 This is especially true if you are hitting D.C. as part of a larger road trip.
-Use this handy tool to check out rental cars in Washington D.C.
+Use this handy tool to compare rental car prices in Washington D.C.

 Accommodation in Washington D.C

 If you’re looking for accommodation in Washington D.C, you’re bound to find a hotel that is right for your budget.
 North of the National Mall in downtown is a very popular area.
 That said, there are lots of other great areas with accommodations available in pockets along the river and further south of the main tourist areas.
 You can check for the best hotel deals in Washington D.C here.